Markets Rise On Better-than-expected US Growth - UrduPoint

 "The weaker GDP print compared to the previous reading means the economy is slowing, but the above-forecast number will ease recession fears at the same time," said Fawad Razaqzada, market analyst at City Index and FOREX.com.

 "They call this the 'goldilocks' scenario."
-Investors were also closely watching the latest earnings from US giants American Airlines, Intel, Mastercard and Visa, as well as French luxury goods group LVMH.
+Investors were also closely watching the latest earnings from US giants American Airlines, Intel, Mastercard and Visa.

+The world's top luxury group LVMH said Thursday that its sales and net profit both hit new heights last year, driven by strong demand in Europe and the United States.

-Oil rose on hopes of growing Chinese demand after the country lifted Covid restrictions, while the dollar steadied.
+Oil rose on hopes of growing Chinese demand after the country lifted Covid restrictions.

 "It will be a higher open for stocks that is rooted in a rash of earnings and economic data that were 'better than feared' and better than expected," said Patrick O'Hare, analyst at Briefing.com.